Shop About Us

 Use, Care, and Precautions

 • Depending on your environment, dust can settle on the sensor which might negatively impact the reliability of ProxiMIDI's sensor.
 To maintain optimal ProxiMIDI performance, you might need to occasionally blow away dust from the sensor.
 A can of compressed air is great for this purpose.
-Storing ProxiMIDI in the included product pouch, when not in use, can help to minimize necessary maintenance.

 • It is not recommended to use ProxiMIDI in direct sunlight.
 Sunlight will not damage your ProxiMIDI but the sensor readings may be less accurate while ProxiMIDI is exposed to direct sunlight.
 Artificial lighting should not cause any issues.

 • It is not recommended to use ProxiMIDI near heavy smoke or thick vapor.
-It will not damage your ProxiMIDI but if thick visible vapor is directly above ProxiMIDI it can potentially trigger the sensor as if it were a solid object.
+It should not damage your ProxiMIDI but if thick visible vapor is directly above ProxiMIDI it can potentially trigger the sensor as if it were a solid object.

 • Only connect ProxiMIDI to a compliant USB port of a host such as a computer, synthesizer, or USB hub.
 ProxiMIDI should never be connected directly to electrical mains.